pingcap/docs/benchmark/tpch.md

 It should be notified that:

 - In the diagram above, the orange bars represent the query result of Release 1.0 and the blue bars represent the query rersult of Release 2.0.
-The ordinate shows the processing time of queries.
+The ordinate represents the processing time of queries, the shorter the better.
-- Both Queries 15 are tagged with Nan because both TiDB 1.0 and TiDB 2.0 do not support view.
+- Query 15 is tagged with "NaN" because VIEW is not supported in both TiDB 1.0 and 2.0 releases.
-- Queries 2, 17, and 19 in the TiDB 1.0 column are tagged with Nan because TiDB 1.0 does not return a result for long.
+- Queries 2, 17, and 19 in the TiDB 1.0 column are tagged with "NaN" because TiDB 1.0 does not return a result for long.
-- Queries 5, 7, 18, and 21 in the TiDB 1.0 column are tagged with OOM because TiDB 1.0 memory space is occupied too much and then is killed by oom-killer.
+- Queries 5, 7, 18, and 21 in the TiDB 1.0 column are tagged with "OOM" because the memory consumption is too high and tidb-server is killed by oom-killer.